delta-io/delta/docs/source/delta-batch.md

     .execute()
   ```

-.. note:: SQL APIs for identity columns is not supported yet.
+.. note:: SQL APIs for identity columns are not supported yet.

 You can optionally specify the following:
 - A starting value.